|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This beautiful pull apart pizza wreath is a great addition for your Christmas or holiday menu!
-The little stuffed bread pieces make it simple to serve and even easier to eat.
+This beautiful pull apart pizza wreath is a great addition for your Christmas or holiday menu.
+The little stuffed rolls make it simple to serve and even easier to eat.
 You can make this recipe even more effortless by using store-bought dough or prepared biscuit dough.

 It tastes best served warm, but it is also delicious at room temperature.
 Whichever option you chose, your guests will be sure to come for more!

 - 1 teaspoon salt